bodo-ai/Bodo/docs/docs/quick_start/dev_guide.md

 Save this code as `data_groupby.py` and run from command line:

 ```
-$ mpiexec -n 8 python data_groupby.py
+$ BODO_NUM_WORKERS=8 python data_groupby.py
 ```

 This program uses `groupby` which requires rows with the same key to be aggregated together.
-Therefore, Bodo *shuffles* the data automatically under the hoods using MPI, and the user doesn't need to worry about parallelism challenges like communication.
+Therefore, Bodo *shuffles* the data automatically, and the user doesn't need to worry about parallelism challenges like communication.

 <br>